cwjohnston/chef-pingdom/README.md

 * pop3
 * imap

-The optional `params` attribute is expected to be a hash containing key/value pairs which match the type-specific parameters defined by the [Pingdom API](http://www.pingdom.com/services/api-documentation-rest/#ResourceChecks).
+The optional `check_params` attribute is expected to be a hash containing key/value pairs which match the type-specific parameters defined by the [Pingdom API](http://www.pingdom.com/services/api-documentation-rest/#ResourceChecks).
+If no attributes are provided for `check_params`, the default values for type-specific defaults will be used.

 Usage
 =====